10 Obvious signs you’ve been working in a call centre too long

 6. You’re worried you’re going to do this if one more person complains about the hold time.

-Oh thanks customer, I had no idea we were really busy until you just told me.
+Oh thanks customer, I had no idea we were really busy until you just told me and whinged about it for two minutes (which just makes everyone else wait longer).
 Idiot.

 5. Hitting the disconnect button takes you to your “happy place”